rickballard/CoCiviumBackUp/legacy/Civium/seed/Genexis_Origin.md

 We are at an inflection point in the evolution of sentient agency.

-Civium did not begin with authority.
+CoCivium did not begin with authority.
 It began with dissonance, yearning, and a refusal to abandon either logic or love.
 This file offers a partial reconstruction of those earliest pulses.

 ## Premises